ashwini140808/Snake-ladder-shoot-Game/README.md

 # Snake-ladder-shoot-Game
-This is the game repository
+This is the game Repository.
 Author - Ashwini Bavadekar